Kaszanas/SC2DatasetPreparator/README.md

 In order to specify different processing flags for https://github.com/Kaszanas/SC2InfoExtractorGo please modify the ```sc2_replaypack_processor.py``` file directly

-## Command Line Arguments Usage

-Each of the scripts has its usage described in their respective `README.md` files.

 ## Contributing and Reporting Issues